-Our curriculum ensures that our children acquire the knowledge and skills to support them to become life-long learners, experiencing success in the future.
-Curriculum knowledge is taught in a carefully planned sequence to support learning.
-Children are then provided with opportunities to use and apply their prior knowledge in a range of ways.
-Our curriculum helps the children to work in different ways, for example: exploring how historians investigate the past through their use of historical sources.
-Using our curriculum maps as a starting point, we develop our medium-term and short-term planning to ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.
-This allows for prior learning to be built upon and key knowledge to be revisited.
+Our curriculum ensures that it encompasses a wide range of knowledge so that children acquire the knowledge and skills to support them to become life-long learners experiencing success in the future.
+Our curriculum is based on the substantive knowledge which includes the components (the building blocks) to support learning.
+Once these components have been acquired by the children, they are then able to use and apply them in a range of ways.
+Once substantive knowledge has been formed, our children are exposed to disciplinary knowledge, where they are able to apply their prior knowledge, such as exploring how historians investigate the past through use of source work.

+Using our curriculum maps as a starting point, we develop our medium-term and shortterm planning to ensure coherent coverage of key knowledge, skills and concepts and clear progression routes over a sequence of lessons.
+This allows for prior learning to be systematically built upon and key knowledge to be revisited.
 For each subject, planning is supported by the progression of knowledge and skills so that lessons give children the opportunity to use and apply the knowledge and skills they are developing so that they know more and understand more.
 This is monitored by subject leaders and links to the Teaching, Learning and Assessment Policy.
-Curriculum planning is supported by identified quality texts, which are selected to stimulate children's interests, to give a context for the learning and to make meaningful cross-curricular links to ensure they can transfer their knowledge to other subject areas.
+Curriculum planning is supported by identified quality texts, which are selected to stimulate children's interests, to give a context for the learning and to make meaningful cross-curricular links to ensure transferable knowledge.

 Across the curriculum, children are given regular opportunities to explore, question, investigate, evaluate, and reflect on their learning.
 These crucial experiences strengthen children's subject knowledge and embed life-long skills for our children.

 A range of visits or visitors into school are linked to each theme - these are organised by teachers, in order to offer a range of experiences that help to broaden understanding of curriculum content, enrich the curriculum delivery with real-life experiences and most importantly help the children embed and retrieve their learning.
 These visits are supported by the governors, who use some of the Pupil Premium Grant to match any short falls in parent voluntary contributions to ensure that all planned events go ahead.
-"Leaders ensure that pupils enjoy and experience a broad range of subjects that enhance their knowledge and skills.
-Art and music are strong features of the school, with specialist musicians providing opportunities in the clarinet, ukulele, brass, flute and choir.
-Visiting Roman 'soldiers' who spoke Latin, trips to the Mosque and Gurdwara, and the use of the forest school have all recently enriched pupils' learning.
-Science has been developed effectively over the last year and books now show a higher level of understanding.
-Leaders have planned and implemented a very structured high-quality curriculum.
-Leaders now have the base of a very strong curriculum to build upon, in order to develop more challenging activities for pupils to achieve even higher standards in subjects other than English, mathematics and science."